Author: Atlantic Whales

 A humpback whale breaching in Stellwagen Bank National Marine Sanctuary

-Gloucester is a small town on the Atlantic coast of Massachusetts with a rich maritime and fishing history.
-Right now in 2023, Gloucester is celebrating its 400-year anniversary of European settlement.
-The town is known for its delicious seafood, relaxed vibe, historic structures, and of course, whale watching!
-Gloucester is located approximately 12 miles from…
+Gloucester (pronounced “gloster”) is a small town on the Atlantic coast of Massachusetts with a rich maritime and fishing history.
+Last year, Gloucester celebrated its 400-year anniversary of European settlement, dating back to 1623.
+The town today is known for its delicious seafood, relaxed vibe, historic structures, and of course, whale watching!
+Gloucester is located…

 Read more